 Also, Ripoff Report likes to move the bad review to another URL, which will recreate the problem.
 Getting a court order can work, but you’ll need to regularly watch your search results to see if the bad review is showing up again.
 Then, you’ll have to contact Google again.

-The option of last resort is to simply rebrand your business altogether.
+The option of last resort is to simply rebrand your website and business altogether.
 Because Ripoff Reports are generally tied to your company name and tend to operate like clickbait, they can not only rank high, but can be difficult to push down in the SERPs.

 Consequently, sometimes a complete company rebrand may be your best option.
 Changing your brand can have so many other big and negative implications, that this options should be used very infrequently, especially if your website and brand have a lot of online authority.